qt-truong/zed-examples/05-Positional-Tracking/README.md

 - **Orientation**: the orientation of the camera in space is available as a quaternion [X, Y, Z, W].
 A quaternion can be directly manipulated to reflect yaw, pitch and roll in different coordinate frames.

-The `POSE` class also contains timestamp, confidence value and a rotation matrix that describes the rotation of the camera with respect to the World Frame.
+The `sl::Pose` class also contains timestamp, confidence value and a rotation matrix that describes the rotation of the camera with respect to the World Frame.
 The pose is relative to a reference [coordinate frame](https://www.stereolabs.com/docs/positional-tracking/coordinate-frames/), usually the World Frame which is fixed in space.

 **C++**